FWOP! It shocked me even though I saw it as it happened. “Snake” walked up to the woman, punched her in the face and then roughed up her husband.

 And we were in Sing Sing’s … visitation room.

 About a month before, Snake was in the yard when members of an enemy gang stabbed him in the face.
-He tussled with several of them, but the guy who cut him slipped away in the scuffle so Snake was escorted to the Involuntary Protective Custody Unit, or IPC, a separate area of the facility.
+He tussled with several of them, but the guy who cut him slipped away in the scuffle.
 When a person gets cut in prison and officers don’t know who did it, the victim is placed in protective custody against his will.
-The victim is often transferred to another prison, unable to get revenge on the person who attacked him, because they may never see each other again.
+So Snake was escorted to the Involuntary Protective Custody Unit, or IPC, a separate area of the facility.
+Often, the victim is transferred to another prison, so he’s unable to get revenge on the person who attacked him, because they may never see each other again.

 As they ate, Smokey talked and his family laughed loudly.
 They were clearly a loving family, and Smokey looked like a caring husband and father.
-You would never have guessed that he had ordered the hit on Snake a month earlier — but Snake knew.
+You never would’ve guessed that it was Smokey who’d ordered the hit on Snake a month earlier.

-About fifteen minutes after Smokey entered the room, Snake hugged his mother goodbye and she left, with a worried look on her face.
-Because he was in protective custody, Snake remained in his seat, waiting until an officer was available to escort him back to IPC.
+About fifteen minutes into Smokey’s visit with his family, Snake’s visit with his mother was coming to an end.
+He hugged his mother goodbye and she left, with a worried look on her face.
+Because he was in protective custody, Snake had to stay in his seat until an officer was available to escort him back to IPC.
 Sometimes that took hours.
 In the meantime, Snake was supposed to remain within sight of the officers.